How Can I Stop My House Being Repossessed?

 Even if you communicate with your mortgage lender there are sadly some scenarios where financial struggles lead to you not being able to continue paying your mortgage for the foreseeable future.
 You may want to avoid the repossession process by selling your home and freeing up some cash; this can give you much needed breathing space.

 Repossession can have a huge impact on your financial health in the future.
 A County Court Judgement will be taken out against you and it will appear on your credit record for six years; affecting your ability to get another mortgage, open a bank account, get a credit card or take out car insurance.
 Avoiding repossession and rectifying mortgage arrears on your own terms is the best solution.

-If you want to sell your home with an online estate agency SOLD.CO.UK can help, having homes sold in 30 days or less.
-Sell your home for free – we will cover your legal costs too.
-To find out how it works, book a free valuation today or call our friendly team of experts on 0800 566 8490 for advice on how we can help you avoid repossession.
+If you want to sell your house with an expert online estate agency SOLD.CO.UK can help,we can Sell your house for free – we will cover your legal costs too.
+We can also help you find a new, more affordable home too via our property listings page.
+You can ask us to, “value my property” today or contact our friendly team of experts for advice on how we can help you avoid repossession.